 Research involves a lot of careful consideration when conducting moderated testing in order to ensure there is no bias or attachment to a design.
 It’s important to speak without leading questions a desired direction and not take offence to honest feedback.
 As I was tasked to test a previous design, I remained neutral and noted the real value in hearing honest user feedback to gather greater context when it came back to designing.

 During planning meetings with the team, it’s important to ensure user stories are clearly defined and prioritized by the product owner in order to effectively find an aspect to narrow in on.

-When transitioning on to leading the UX for Scan & Go, testing the in-app payment flow was one of my first big tasks.
-It was important for me to understand what we were aiming to gain from the testing, so ensuring I received hypotheses from the product owner to further validate was crucial before running tests.
+When transitioning on to lead the UX for the My Walmart app, testing the in-app payment flow of Scan and Go was my first task.
+It was important for me to understand what we were aiming to gain from the testing, so ensuring I aligned with Walmart’s product owner to prioritize goals was crucial before running tests.